Skip to content

 Medical and pharmaceutical expenses

-The Australian Government offers several benefits that can help you pay for medical treatments, tests, prescription medicines and other medical supplies at a lower cost.
+The Australian Government offers several benefits that can help you pay less for medical treatments, tests, prescription medicines and other medical supplies.

 Register for the Medicare Safety Net

-A cancer diagnosis usually involves many medical appointments for tests and treatment.
-Medicare will usually contribute a certain amount towards these expenses, but you may need to pay the difference out of your own pocket.
+A cancer diagnosis often involves many medical appointments for tests and treatment.
+Medicare will usually cover part of these expenses, but you may need to pay the difference yourself.

 The Medicare Safety Net applies to out-of-hospital costs.
 Once your out-of-pocket costs go over a certain amount (called the threshold), Medicare will pay you a higher benefit for many services until the end of the calendar year.
 This may mean you receive more money back from Medicare for your appointments and tests.